yakiro-nvg/avm/README.md

 # AVM - Embeddable concurrent oriented Virtual Machine

 Welcome.
-Since you are here with us, change you may already using and fall in love with scripting language, such as **Lua**.
+Since you are here with us, chance you may already using and fall in love with scripting language, such as **Lua**.
 We're on the same boat with you, yes we love Lua too.
 However, there are things that I'm not happy with Lua, that wasn't easy to just forking and make improvement.
 Therefore, `AVM` begin.